AntSwordProject/doc/en/shell_manager/category.md

 ##### Add A New Category

-CLick 「Add」 button and type the name of category in the poped-up window.
+Click 「Add」 button and type the name of category in the pop-up window.
 Then click 「confirm」 to add a new category.

 ![][img_category_2]

 ##### Rename A Category

 Click the category you want to rename, then click 「rename」 button.
-Type name you want to use in the poped-up window and click 「confirm」.
+Type name you want to use in the pop-up window and click 「confirm」.

 ![][img_category_3]